nathangrigg/arxiv2bib/README.txt

     $ python setup.py install

 If you cannot install, you can use arxiv2bib.py as a standalone executable.
+A Windows installer is available at http://pypi.python.org/pypi/arxiv2bib/ .

 Examples
 --------

+On Windows, replace arxiv2bib with arxiv2bib.py in each of the following.

 Basic usage::